balder-dev/balder/doc/source/basics/execution_mechanism.rst

 In the SOLVING stage, Balder determines so called variations.
 This describes the device mappings between all required :ref:`Scenario-Devices <Scenario-Device>` and their mapped :ref:`Setup-Device`.
 First all variations will be added, regardless of whether they are executable.
-In the first part of the SOLVING stage, balder will create a variation for every possible device mapping first.
+In the first part of the SOLVING stage, Balder will create a variation for every possible device mapping first.
 If a mapping really fits (same feature and containing connection trees between all device mappings - later more) will be determined :ref:`in the second part of the SOLVING stage <SOLVING Part 2: Filtering Variations>`.